-The MOE for 2-methylbutyl 3-methylbutanoate is adequate for the reproductive toxicity endpoint at the current level of use.
+The MOE for isobutyl isobutyrate is adequate for the reproductive toxicity endpoint at the current level of use.

 11.1.3.1.
 Risk assessment.
-There are insufficient reproductive toxicity data on 2-methylbutyl 3-methylbutanoate.
-The read-across material, isoamyl isovalerate (CAS # 659-70-1; see Section VI), has sufficient reproductive toxicity data to support the reproductive toxicity endpoint.
+There are no reproductive toxicity data on isobutyl isobutyrate.
+Read-across material, isoamyl isovalerate (CAS # 659-70-1; see Section VI), has sufficient reproductive toxicity data to support the reproductive toxicity endpoint.
 An OECD/GLP 422 combined repeated dose toxicity with a reproduction/developmental toxicity screening test was conducted in Sprague Dawley rats.
-Groups of 12 rats/sex/dose were administered via gavage the test material, isoamyl isovalerate, at doses of 0, 75, 250, or 800 mg/ kg/day.
-Males were dosed for 2 weeks prior to mating and continued through the day before euthanasia (a total of 50 days), while females were dosed for 2 weeks prior to mating and continued through to lactation day 13.
-Additional groups of 6 rats/sex/dose were assigned to the control and high-dose groups (but were not mated) to serve as the 14-day treatment-free recovery groups.
+Groups of 12 rats/sex/dose were administered via gavage test material, isoamyl isovalerate, at doses of 0, 75, 250, or 800 mg/kg/day.
+Males were dosed for 2 weeks prior to mating and continued through the day before euthanasia (total of 50 days), while females were dosed for 2 weeks prior to mating and continued through to lactation day 13.
+Additional groups of 6 rats/sex/dose were assigned to the control and high-dose group (but were not mated) to serve as the 14-day treatment-free recovery groups.
 In addition to the systemic toxicity parameters, the fertility and developmental toxicity parameters were also evaluated.
-Estrus cycle, precoital time, fertility data, reproductive and littering findings, F1 pup clinical signs, body weight, anogenital distance, nipple retention, and external examination were measured.
-Thyroid hormone (T4) level in the blood was also analyzed for adult males and F1 pups.
+Estrous cycle, precoital time, fertility data, reproductive and littering findings, F1 pup clinical signs, body weight, anogenital distance, nipple retention, and external examination were measured.
+Thyroid hormone (T4) level in blood was also analyzed for adult males and F1 pups.
 One high-dose dam was euthanized on GD 24 because all pups were found dead.
 Prolonged parturition, irregular respiration, and skin paleness were observed during GDs 23 to 24 for this dam.
-Macroscopic examination revealed greenish-black luminal contents in the stomach and colon and pinkish, transparent thoracic fluid.
-The relationship between the treatment and these findings was unclear since it was only observed in 1 high-dose female.
-However, this death was not considered to have toxicological relevance since no treatmentrelated adverse effects in other parameters at 800 mg/kg/day were observed during the study.
-Increases in T4 were observed in high-dose adult males (1.24-fold of the control) and mid- and high-dose pups (up to 1.22-fold of the control).
+Macroscopic examination revealed greenish-black luminal contents in the stomach and colon and pinkish transparent thoracic fluid.
+The relationship between treatment and these findings was unclear since it was only observed in 1 high-dose female.
+However, this death was not considered to have toxicological relevance since no treatment-related adverse effects in other parameters at 800 mg/kg/day were observed during the study.
+Significant increases in T4 were observed in high-dose adult males (1.24-fold of the control) and mid- and high-dose pups (up to 1.22-fold of the control).
 However, this was not considered to be toxicologically significant since there were no correlated microscopic findings in the thyroid (with parathyroids).
-There were no treatmentrelated adverse effects in any of the fertility and developmental toxicity parameters evaluated.
-Thus, the NOAEL for fertility and developmental toxicity was considered to be 800 mg/kg/day, the highest dose tested (RIFM, 2017).
-Therefore, the 2-methylbutyl 3-methylbutanoate MOE for the reproductive toxicity can be calculated by dividing the isoamyl isovalerate NOAEL in mg/kg/day by the total systemic exposure to 2-methylbutyl 3-methylbutanoate, 800/0.0031, or 258064.
+There were no treatment-related adverse effects in any of the fertility and developmental toxicity parameters evaluated.
+Thus, the NOAEL for fertility and developmental toxicity was considered to be 800 mg/kg/ day, the highest dose tested (RIFM, 2017).
+Therefore, the isobutyl isobutyrate MOE for the reproductive toxicity can be calculated by dividing the isoamyl isovalerate NOAEL in mg/kg/day by the total systemic exposure to isobutyl isobutyrate, 800/0.00075, or 1066667.

-In addition, the total systemic exposure to 2-methylbutyl 3-methylbutanoate ( $3.1 \mu g/kg/day$ ) is below the TTC ( $30 \mu g/kg/day$ ; Kroes et al., 2007; Laufersweiler et al., 2012) for the reproductive toxicity endpoint of a Cramer Class I material at the current level of use.
+In addition, the total systemic exposure to isobutyl isobutyrate (0.75 $\mu$ g/kg/day) is below the TTC (30 $\mu$ g/kg/day; Kroes et al., 2007; Laufersweiler et al., 2012) for the reproductive toxicity endpoint of a Cramer Class I material at the current level of use.